qubole/streamx/docs/index.rst

 topic is partitioned by the provided partitioner and divided into chucks.
 Each chunk of data is represented as an HDFS file with topic, kafka partition, start and end offsets of this data chuck in the filename.
-If no partitioner is specified in the configuration, the default partitioner which preserves the Kafka partitioning will be used.
+If no partitioner is specified in the configuration, the default partitioner which preserves the Kafka partitioning is used.
 The size of each data chunk is determined by the number of records written to HDFS, the time written to HDFS and schema compatibility.

 The HDFS connector integrates with Hive and when it is enabled, the connector automatically creates an external Hive partitioned table for each Kafka topic and updates the table according to the